-The highlight of the MSc Health Psychology was the chance to develop and carry out a substantial original project for my dissertation.
+The highlight of the postgraduate course was the chance to develop and carry out a substantial original project for my dissertation.
 Whilst I was completing my dissertation, my current post (Information Analyst Specialist in the Substance Misuse Programme in Public Health Wales) was advertised.
 This post required a knowledge of research design and statistics that I had gained from my Masters; I was also able to use projects I had completed during my course in my presentation at interview.

 An understanding of how to approach research – how to define a subject area, develop an understanding, communicate that understanding to others – was the most useful element of the course.
 It demanded a step change up from undergraduate work in terms of both working independently to develop my own projects and the academic rigour expected.

 Whilst the core of my job is analysing data on substance misuse – some gathered from our own, often innovative systems, others reported though routine channels – in practice, I work on a range of subjects.

 That work has included a Wales-wide seminar to explore how public health professionals, key local authority staff and police representatives can work together more effectively to improve health through influencing alcohol licensing; playing a significant role in developing a long term, innovative research study to estimate the prevalence of problem drug use in Wales and co-ordinating the creation of a communications segmentation strategy to develop the capacity of public health professionals in Wales to influence behaviour related to drug and alcohol use at a population level.